RaoulMa/pong/README.md

 All runs create tensorflow checkpoints and tensorboard event files in the results folder.

 ### Environment

-We consider the Atari Pong Environment.
-The gif below shows the unprocessed environment for one game play for one of the trained agents.
+The gifs below show the original (left) and preprocessed (right) observations for one game play to a trained agent.
+We preprocess each image by resizing, cropping and grayscaling to speed up learning.

 ![](images/pong_not_preprocessed.gif)![](images/pong_preprocessed.gif)

-We preprocess each image by resizing, cropping and grayscaling to speed up learning.
-The following gif shows the preprocessed inputs to the convolutional network of the agent.

 ### Results